RobotMa/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image8]

 Since LUV color space contains negative values and can't be applied to the built-in hog functions, several other color spaces were tested and HSV showed the highest test accuracy.
-Different channels of HSV were tested with fixed `pix_per_cell`, `cell_per_block` and `orient`.
+Spatial and histbin features were included as well but under the `LUV` color space for their best performance.Different channels of HSV were tested with fixed `pix_per_cell`, `cell_per_block` and `orient`.
 Each of the hog parameters was tested with the other fixed as well, and the best parameters selected were `orient = 9`, `pix_per_cell=8`, `cell_per_block=2`, and `hog_channel = "ALL"`, which achieved 99.13% test accuracy.
 It is observed that `pix_per_cell` andi `cell_per_block` have relatively low impact on the final test accuracy.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the augmented data set with features of spatial and histbin under `LUV` colorspace and hog under `HSV` colorspace.
+This part was done as in Line 171 to 216 in `hog_classify.py` as the trained linear SVC along its parameters were saved as pickle files.

 ### Sliding Window Search